jdcloudcom/en/documentation/Management/Monitoring/Operation-Guide/custom-monitoring/reporting-monitoring-data.md

 ## Report Monitoring Data
-The function of Customized Metric Monitoring provides you with an interface for reporting monitoring data, so that you can report the time series data collected by yourself to the Cloud Monitor.
+The feature of Customized Metric Monitoring provides you with an interface for reporting monitoring data, so that you can report the time series data collected by yourself to the Monitoring.
 Currently, the method of OpenAPI is supported to report, and the original data and the aggregated statistics can be reported.

 ### Reporting Interface Description